Chinese Benevolent Association of Vancouver: Activities

 As of 1964 it operated a Cantonese language school, provided legal counseling services, facilitated Chinese involvement in events for the public, established welfare programs, and issued public statements intended to represent the views of the Chinese community as a whole.

 By 1964 Chinese Canadians were receiving proper services in the Canadian court system; in previous eras when Chinese were not well-served by the Canadian courts, the CBA served as a court of appeal for the Chinese.

-In response to the 2014 Hong Kong protests and the 2019–20 Hong Kong protests, the CBA took out local newspaper ads that were sympathetic to the stance of the Chinese Communist Party and critical of the protesters.
-The nature and verbiage of the ads raised questions of involvement by the Chinese Communist Party's United Front Work Department and its affiliated groups.
+In response to the 2014 Hong Kong protests and the 2019–20 Hong Kong protests, the CBA took out local newspaper ads that were sympathetic to the stance of the Chinese Communist Party (CCP) and critical of the protesters.
+The nature and verbiage of the ads raised questions of involvement by the CCP's United Front Work Department and its affiliated groups.
 In September 2019, the CBA held a gala in celebration of the founding of the People's Republic of China.
 In July 2020, the CBA issued a statement in support of the widely criticized Hong Kong national security law.

 During the 2021 Canadian federal election, the CBA hosted an event in support of Liberal Party candidate Josh Vander Vies.

 In response to the 2022 visit by Nancy Pelosi to Taiwan, the group signed a letter, published in Ming Pao Daily News, denouncing the visit and expressing support for Chinese unification.
+According to The Economist, the CBA maintains close ties with united front groups.